wehs7661/ensemble_md/docs/simulations.rst

       always be a list of length of the number of replicas.
 For example, :code:`{'ref_p': [1.0, 1.01, 1.02, 1.03]}` means that the
       MDP parameter :code:`ref_p` will be set as 1.0 bar, 1.01 bar, 1.02 bar, and 1.03 bar for replicas 0, 1, 2, and 3, respectively.
       Note that while this feature allows high flexibility in parameter specification, not all parameters are suitable to be varied across replicas.
-For example, varying :code:`nsteps` across replicas for synchronous EEXE simulations does not make sense.
+For example, varying :code:`nsteps` across replicas for synchronous REXEE simulations does not make sense.
       Additionally, this feature is a work in progress and differing :code:`ref_t` or :code:`dt` across replicas might cause issues.
   - :code:`grompp_args`: (Optional: Default: :code:`None`)
       Additional arguments to be appended to the GROMACS :code:`grompp` command provided in a dictionary.